comperical/WebWidgets/server/script/README.md

 require basically simple integrations, that connect WWIO to your organization's email and blob storage services.
 Google Sync is a bit more complex, we may move this into the core code at some point; please reach out if you are interested.

-The WWIO installation is intended to be as configuration-light as possible.
+The configuration for WWIO is intended to be as light as possible.
 You do not have to deal with any XML, JSON, or other config files.
 The only info the Java code needs to know is the location of the installation directory where you checked out the repo.
 This information is inferred by the `compile_core.py` script and spliced into the Java code when it is compiled.
 All additional config is placed in the `system_setting` table of the main `master` database.